 It’s Love I’m After, written by Casey Robinson (Dark Victory and Now, Voyager), directed by Archie Mayo (The Petrified Forest), annoyed me rather than amused me.
 Comedy being the most subjective of movie genres, one has to take my criticism with a pinch of salt.
 I did enjoy seeing favorite actors in atypical roles and the film has some of the era’s finest supporting actors.

 Despite my misgivings about this comedy, even I had to laugh at some of the supporting characters’ silly antics.
-Scene-stealing character actors Eric Bore (Top Hat), Bonita Granville (These Three), Spring Byington (You Can’t Take It With You), George Barbier, and E.E.
-Clive are, as always, a complete delight.
+Scene-stealing character actors Eric Bore (Top Hat), Bonita Granville (These Three), Spring Byington (You Can’t Take It With You), George Barbier (The Smiling Lieutenant), and E.E.
+Clive (Bride of Frankenstein) are, as always, a complete delight.

 Conclusions & Final Thoughts:

-Although I didn’t think much of It’s Love I’m After (felt like a poor man’s My Man Godfrey), if you’re a fan of screwball comedies, check it out.
+Although I didn’t think much of It’s Love I’m After — it tends to feel like a poor man’s My Man Godfrey — if you’re a fan of screwball comedies, check it out.
 B&W, 90 minutes, Not Rated.